 NCSE seeks submissions that align with this year's conference theme, Science in Environmental Decision-Making.
 In today’s world, where environmental challenges have grown more complex, the risks greater, and the stakes higher, the role of science in environmental decision-making remains as essential as ever.
 NCSE 2020 will explore the various ways that science serves and contributes to the policy- and decision-making process.
+This theme invites proposals spanning the science enterprise, including pollution, public health, resilience, sustainability, marine debris, infrastructure, biodiversity, and more.
 Submissions should fit broadly into the following topic areas:

 - Boundary Spanning Between Science and Policy

 - Policy Perspectives and Historical Examples

 - Emerging Issues in Environmental Science and Policy

 - Environmental Markets and Finance

 To be eligible for review, proposals must include the required information below.
 Optional fields are available to help further explain your proposal.
 All complete proposals submitted before the deadline will be peer reviewed on the following criteria:

 Completeness of the proposal, particularly having well-developed content and sufficient presenters to address all relevant aspects of the topic;

 Complete and diverse list of presenters;